ejkorg/sender/backend/README.md

             enable: true
 ```

+## Runtime profiles and databases

+The backend supports a dedicated runtime profile for onsemi Oracle environments and a convenient H2-only mode for tests/CI:

+- onsemi-oracle profile (production runtime)
+  - Activate with:
+    - Environment: `SPRING_PROFILES_ACTIVE=onsemi-oracle`
+    - Or JVM arg: `-Dspring.profiles.active=onsemi-oracle`
+  - Configuration lives in `application-onsemi-oracle.yml` and points the app’s reference DB (staging/dispatch) at Oracle.
+External connection definitions are still provided via YAML/JSON.
+  - Example run:

+    ```bash
+    SPRING_PROFILES_ACTIVE=onsemi-oracle \
+    RELOADER_DBCONN_PATH=/etc/reloader/dbconnections.json \
+    java -jar target/reloader-backend-0.0.1-SNAPSHOT.jar
+    ```

+- Tests/CI with H2-only external DBs
+  - Tests never contact Oracle.
+We force external connections to an in-memory H2 instance via `reloader.use-h2-external=true` (or env `RELOADER_USE_H2_EXTERNAL=true`).
+  - Test profile config: `src/test/resources/application-test.yml` includes `reloader.use-h2-external: true` and H2 datasource settings for the app DB.
+  - Run tests:

+    ```bash
+    mvn -f backend/pom.xml test
+    ```

+  - Optional (explicit env):

+    ```bash
+    RELOADER_USE_H2_EXTERNAL=true mvn -f backend/pom.xml test
+    ```

+Notes:
+- External H2 schema used in tests is bootstrapped via `src/test/resources/schema.sql` to satisfy discovery queries (e.g., `ALL_METADATA_VIEW`).
+- For local dev without Oracle, you can also run the app with external H2 by setting `RELOADER_USE_H2_EXTERNAL=true`.
+This affects only external lookups; the app’s primary datasource remains whatever your active profile configures.

+## UI status surfacing

+The UI consumes stage/dispatch statuses exposed by the backend service.
+Ensure the backend is running and the frontend environment points to it.
+Status APIs are available behind the existing security configuration and are read-only; the frontend surfaces queue sizes and recent activity.

 ## Application configuration (application.yml) - datasource example

 Below is an example `application.yml` snippet showing the application datasource settings used for local development (H2) and notes on overriding for production.